Report a defective product

 What can be reported, to whom and how.

-Product safety law also covers the manner of supply, eg if instructions are missing, wrong or not in the end user's language; or the Declaration of Conformity is missing or incorrect.
+Such product law also covers the manner of supply, eg if instructions are missing, wrong or not in the end user's language; or the Declaration of Conformity is missing or incorrect.
 In all these cases, market surveillance authorities (MSAs) can take action.
-For guidance and information on how to contact an MSA, see: What you should do.
+For guidance and information on how to contact an MSA, see below.

-However, where installation is undertaken separately from supply of the complete item, the failure to install products safely in accordance with the manufacturer's instructions is not considered a product supply issue.
+- where installation is undertaken separately from supply of the complete item, any failure to install products safely in accordance with the manufacturer's instructions

 If you have concerns about a product due to its design, construction or the manner of supply, you should report the matter to the appropriate market surveillance authority (MSA).
-The manufacture and supply of most equipment used at work - except personal protective equipment and construction products permanently incorporated into buildings (unless also a machine) - fall within HSE's remit and you should report any issues, following the advice on the Notify HSE page.
+The manufacture and supply of most equipment used at work - except medical devices, construction products permanently incorporated into buildings (unless also a machine) and the radio or electromagnetic capability aspects of equipment - fall within HSE's remit and you should report any issues, following the advice on the Notify HSE page.

 The other main UK MSAs are: